 All methods of emergency contraception reduce the risk of pregnancy by 75-99% when they are initiated within 72 hours.

-Costs:The cost for emergency contraception varies widely and depends upon the method.
+Emergency Contraception Costs:The cost for emergency contraception varies widely and depends upon the method.
 Total fees can range from about $35-$65 (Plan B One-Step), anywhere up to around $400 (to obtain ParaGard IUD).
 Next Choice, Next Choice One Dose, and My Way are typically priced around 10-20% lower than the branded Plan B One-Step.

 Side Effects:These, too, vary depending on the type of emergency contraception used.
-Women should discuss any major side effects with their doctor as well as if experiencing any signs of pregnancy after using emergency contraception.
+You should discuss any major side effects with your doctor as well as if you are experiencing any signs of pregnancy after using emergency contraception.
 Some of the most common pregnancy signs include: